hariDasu/collegeData/README.md

 DataTables, an elegant and simple way to display the results in a sortable fashion.
 Using DataTables helps to reduce the delay time since only one HTTP request is being made to the web server.
-The re-sorting of the data is being done instantly on the client's browser using jQuery.
-Underscore was used merely to retrieve the length of an array in JavaScript without having to create a function just to do this:
+The re-sorting of the data is being done instantly on the client's browser using jQuery.The result set is being limited to exclude results that don't have data for all the columns shown in the DataTable.
+Forever was used in place of nohup.Underscore provided some nice wrapper functions which made it easier to write code rather than creating functions myself, like in this simple example for finding the size of an array:

 ```javascript
 rcnt = _.size(q6Results) +skipped;